Thumri

 Thumri ([ˈʈʰʊmɾiː]) is a vocal genre or style of Indian music.
-The term "thumri" is derived from the Hindi verb thumuknaa, which means "to walk with a dancing gait in such a way that the ankle-bells tinkle."
+The term "thumri" is derived from the Bhojpuri verb thumak, which means "to walk with a dancing gait in such a way that the ankle-bells tinkle."
 The form is, thus, connected with dance, dramatic gestures, mild eroticism, evocative love poetry and folk songs, especially from Uttar Pradesh, though there are regional variations.

-The text is romantic or devotional in nature, the lyrics are usually in Uttar Pradesh dialects of Hindi called Awadhi and Brij Bhasha.
+The text is romantic or devotional in nature, the lyrics are usually in Awadhi, Bhojpuri and Brij Bhasha.
 Thumree is characterized by its sensuality, and by a greater flexibility with the raga.

-Thumri is also used as a generic name for some other, even lighter, forms such as Dadra, Hori, Kajari, Sawani, Jhoola, and Chaiti, even though each of them have their own structure and content — either lyrical or musical or both—and so the exposition of these forms vary.
+Thumri is also used as a generic name for some other, even lighter, forms such as Dadra, Hori, Kajari, Sawani, Jhoola, and Chaiti, even though each of them has their own structure and content — either lyrical or musical or both—and so the exposition of these forms vary.
 Like Indian classical music itself, some of these forms have their origin in folk literature and music.

+Thumari being a popular form of Indian light classical music, characterized by tenderness and themes of love, separation, or union.
+It is distinct from folk music and the more masculine dhrupad and khayal styles.
+One theory attributes its origin to the court of Wajid Ali Shah of Oudh.
+However, this causal explanation overlooks the continuous evolution of Indian classical music.
+Thumari's development is best understood within the broader context of India's musical traditions.
+Thumari is considered an evolution of dhruvas mentioned in Bharata's Natyasastra.
+Specifically, it is linked to the prasadiki or prasadini dhruva, associated with shringara rasa and characterized by colorful delight (rangaraga) and happiness (prasada).
+Bharata recommends madhyalaya (medium tempo) for this type of dhruva.